Center for Podiatric Medicine

 While arthritis in any of your joints is certainly painful, when this chronic condition affects your feet and ankles, you feel it with every single step you take.
 Before living another day with arthritic pain, see how the team of board-certified podiatrists at the Center for Podiatric Medicine can help.
-Book your arthritis evaluation online or call one of the four Illinois offices in the River North neighborhood of Chicago, Lombard, Schaumburg, and Elmhurst, or the one other location in Highland, Indiana.
+Book your arthritis evaluation online or call one of the three convenient Illinois locations in the River North neighborhood of Chicago, Schaumburg, and Lombard.
 Call or book an appointment online today.

 Arthritis is a chronic condition that leads to painful inflammation and swelling of the lining of your joints.
 While arthritis is often linked to older age, when and if you get it (and how severe it becomes) also depends on your family history of arthritis.
 You can develop: